 Some workflow diagrams are organized with each process step mapped out chronologically.
 However, a SIPOC diagram doesn’t map out dependencies (i.e. tasks that need to be completed before others).
 Instead, it visualizes who creates process materials, how those materials feed into the process, and who receives process outputs.

 SIPOC diagrams are often used in lean project management as part of the Six Sigma process improvement methodology.
 Six Sigma aims to minimize defects and inconsistencies in an end product—for that reason, it works well to improve manufacturing or any process associated with customer experience.
 A core component of lean Six Sigma is the DMAIC process, which stands for define, measure, analyze, improve, and control.
 A SIPOC diagram comes into play during the “define” phase of the DMAIC process.

-But even if you’re not using Six Sigma or lean project management, a SIPOC diagram can still be useful.
+But even if you’re not leading a Six Sigma project or using lean project management, a SIPOC diagram can still be useful.
 It can help you:

 Since a SIPOC diagram gives a high-level overview without specific details, it’s useful for audiences who are unfamiliar with the business process.
-In that way, it’s a great way to introduce new employees to a process or communicate key process details to decision-makers.
+In that way, it’s a great way to introduce new employees to a process or communicate about those key process details that have a direct impact.

-SIPOC diagrams are simple to create, so you can draw one up at the beginning of a process improvement brainstorm to frame your problem-solving discussion and ensure everyone is on the same page.
+SIPOC diagrams are simple to create, so you can draw one up as the starting point for your process improvement brainstorm to frame your problem-solving discussion and ensure everyone is on the same page.